The Grey Zone begins with a weekly intelligence brief.

 This work sits at the intersection of:

-Power is never purely systemic.
-And never purely psychological.
+Power is never purely systemic and never purely psychological.
+It emerges where both meet.

 I've worked in environments where ambiguity, perception, and power are operational constraints.